-The Group is composed of MIDI p.l.c. (the Parent Company) and its subsidiaries: Tigné Contracting Limited, Tigné Point Marketing Limited, T14 Investments Limited and Solutions & Infrastructure Services Limited.
-It also holds investments in joint ventures namely Mid Knight Holdings Limited and Mid Knight Operations Limited.
+The Group is composed of MIDI p.l.c. (the Parent Company) and its subsidiaries: Tigné Contracting Limited, T14 Investments Limited and Solutions & Infrastructure Services Limited.
+It also holds an investment in joint venture Mid Knight Holdings Limited and its subsidiary Mid Knight Operations Limited.